 - The National Archaeological Museum – This museum has one of the collections of ancient Greek sculpture, jewelry, pottery, and that 2000 year old computer found in the shipwreck off the island of Antikithera will have you wondering just how advanced those ancient Greeks actually were.
 You’ll learn a lot about Greek history here.

-- The Agora-Athens Central Market – Come early to watch the produce and fish being unloaded or visit between 7am and 1 pm with the majority of the Athenian shoppers, a walk through the market will make you wish you weren’t traveling and had a kitchen so you can cook some of this amazing food.
+- The Agora-Athens Central Market – Come early to watch the produce and fish being unloaded or visit between 7am and 1 pm with the majority of the Athenian shoppers.
+A walk through the market will make you wish you weren’t traveling and had a kitchen so you could cook some of this amazing food.

-- Kanellopoulos Museum – On the northern slope of the Acropolis housing resides this mansion, built in 1884.
-There is an impressive collection of jewllery, weapons, clay-and-stone vases, various figurines, and more that once belonged the Kanellopoulos family.
+- Kanellopoulos Museum – On the northern slope of the Acropolis, resides this mansion, built in 1884.
+There is an impressive collection of jewelry, weapons, clay-and-stone vases, various figurines, and more items that once belonged the Kanellopoulos family.
 It was recently refurbished and expanded in 2008.

 - Tower of the Winds – Originally built by Andronicus in the 1st century BC, it once functioned as a sundial, a weather vane, a compass, and a water clock.
 It is a very neat piece of history.

 - Easter Vigil – If you happen to be in Athens during Easter weekend, you won’t be able to miss the stunning vigil procession.
 Every year, hundreds of people make their way down the hill—all bearing lit candles.
 It’s a really beautiful sight and a great photo opportunity.